 - For zucchini, trim off the ends, then cut lengthwise into quarters.
 Holding your knife parallel to the cutting board, cut out the seedy center.
 Cut each quarter into slices about a ½” (1 cm) wide.
 Set aside.

-- Bring a medium pot of water to a boil for the pasta.
+- Bring a medium pot of water to a boil for the pasta and cook according to package directions.
 While the water is coming to a boil, cook the vegetables.
 In a large sauté or fry pan over medium heat, add the olive oil.
-When it shimmers add the shallot and cook for 1 minute.
+When hot add the shallot and cook for 1 minute.
 Add the garlic and cook for 30 seconds, then add the corn, tomatoes and zucchini.
-Cook approximately 5-7 minutes.
-Tomatoes will shrivel up, zucchini and corn will brown a bit.
+Cook 5-7 minutes until tomatoes soften and zucchini and corn brown a bit.
 When done turn off the heat and sprinkle with salt and pepper to season.
+Keep warm.